 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - Store capsules in the original container.
 Use right after opening.

-- After putting together, throw away the puffer (inhaler) 3 months after first use or when the puffer (inhaler) locks.
+- After putting together, throw away the inhaler 3 months after first use or when the inhaler locks.

-- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-- Do not share your child’s drug with others and do not give anyone else’s drug to your child.
+- Do not share your drugs with others and do not take anyone else’s drugs.

-- Keep a list of all your child’s drugs (prescription, natural products, vitamins, OTC) with you.
-Give this list to your child’s doctor.
+- Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
+Give this list to your doctor.

-- Talk with your child’s doctor before giving your child any new drug, including prescription or OTC, natural products, or vitamins.
+- Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your child’s doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.